All ingredients are individually packaged, but our central facility

 Toss shallots in a mixing bowl with rice flour until evenly coated.
 Shaking off excess, add shallots to hot pan.
 Stir constantly until golden brown, 2-3 minutes.
 Larger shallot rings may soak up oil.
 If pan gets dry, add 2 tsp. olive oil.

-Remove shallot to towel-lined plate and season with a pinch of salt and pepper.
+Remove shallots to towel-lined plate and season with a pinch of salt and pepper.

 Cook the Chicken

 Return pan used to cook shallot to medium heat and add 1 tsp. olive oil.

 Add chicken to hot pan and cook until slightly blackened and chicken reaches a minimum internal temperature of 165 degrees, 5-6 minutes per side.

 True to its name, spices on chicken will blacken when cooked.
 This is ideal, as toasting spices brings out more flavor.